 Dr. Raymond E. Forslund, Chair (Member, 2017-2019)

-Ray has over 11 years experience in the Pharmaceutical industry working for both pharmaceutical and Contract Manufacturing Organization / Contract Research Organization companies and now leads Syner-G’s business development and project management efforts.
-Previously, Ray was part of the Senior Leadership team at Laurus Synthesis Inc. (LSI), a Boston based CRO/CMO where he lead the Project Management group.
-Prior to LSI he began his career as a process chemist at Vertex Pharmaceuticals then moved on to Ironwood Pharmaceuticals holding several scientific positions of increasing responsibility leaving as a Senior Manager of Operations.
-He earned an MBA from Babson College and a PhD in organic chemistry from the University of Illinois.
-His undergraduate work was completed at Hamilton College.
+Ray received his Ph.D. in Organic Chemistry from the University of Illinois at Chicago and completed his MBA from Babson College.
+Ray has over 13 years of experience in the Pharmaceutical industry working for both pharmaceutical and CRO/CMO companies.
+At Syner-G, Ray is a member of the Senior Leadership team having responsibility for leading the CMC and Project Management business units.
+His team is responsible for providing scientific solutions for drug development programs including identifying and managing CRO/CMO/CDMOs for Syner-G’s clients to support drug substance, drug product and analytical development activities.
+Ray’s scientific team is also tasked with providing strategic and Program Management oversite of development and clinical stage programs.
+Previously, Ray was part of the Senior Leadership team at Laurus Synthesis Inc. (LSI), a Boston based CRO/CMO where he led the Project Management group.
+He began his pharmaceutical career as a process chemist at Vertex Pharmaceuticals then moved on to Ironwood Pharmaceuticals holding several scientific positions of increasing responsibility leaving as a Senior Manager of Operations.

 Susan Butts is an active member of the science and technology policy community following her 31-year career in the chemical industry and related organizations.
-Most recently she served as the president of the Council for Chemical Research (CCR).
+Currently she is President of Susan B. Butts Consulting.
+Previously she served as the president of the Council for Chemical Research (CCR).
 Before joining CCR, she worked for The Dow Chemical Company for three decades in various positions in the Research and Development (R&D) organization.
 From 2001-2009, she served as Director of External Technology and later as Senior Director of External Science & Technology Programs.
-In that capacity she was responsible for Dow’s sponsored research programs at over 150 universities, institutes, and national laboratories worldwide and to Dow’s contract research activities with U.S. and European government agencies.
-She also had responsibility for U.S. recruiting and hiring for R&D. She worked on issues related to science policy and government funding for R&D from Dow’s office in Washington, D.C.
-She is past president of the University-Industry Demonstration Partnership, which was part of the National Academies at the time.
-She is also a member of the Council of the Government-University-Industry Research Roundtable in the National Academies and a member of the board of directors of the Alliance for Science and Technology Research in America.
-She is a fellow of the American Association for the Advancement of Science and a member of the American Chemical Society, Sigma Xi, and the Association of Women in Science.
+In that capacity she was responsible for Dow’s sponsored research programs at over 150 universities, institutes, and national laboratories worldwide and for Dow’s contract research activities with U.S. and European government agencies.
+She is also a member of the Advisory Committee for the NSF SBIR/STTR Programs and a member of the board of directors of the Alliance for Science and Technology Research in America.
+She is a Fellow of the American Chemical Society and of American Association for the Advancement of Science as well as a member of Sigma Xi.

 Susan holds a B.S. degree in chemistry from the University of Michigan and a Ph.D. in chemistry from Northwestern University.
 Before joining the External Technology group, Dr. Butts held several other positions at Dow including Senior Resource Leader for Atomic Spectroscopy and Inorganic Analysis within the Analytical Sciences Laboratory, Manager of Ph.D.
 Hiring and Placement, Safety and Regulatory Affairs Manager for Central Research, and Principal Investigator on various catalysis research projects in Central Research.